-Stafford is fortunate to have two water reservoirs and one more under construction.
+Stafford is fortunate to have two water reservoirs.
 However, we should always be thinking of ways to use water wisely.
-With summer underway, the Utilities Department provides the following lawnwatering tips to keep your yard healthy and environmentally friendly.
+With summer underway, the Utilities Department provides the following lawn-watering tips to keep your yard healthy and environmentally friendly.